 Requirements and parameters:

 Requirements: When you select the IKEv2 tunnel type, you see a message directing you to select an authentication method.
-For IKEv2, you may specify only one authentication method.
-You can choose Azure Certificate, or RADIUS-based authentication.
+For IKEv2, you may specify multiple authentication methods.
+You can choose Azure Certificate, RADIUS-based authentication or both.

 IPSec custom parameters: To customize the parameters for IKE Phase 1 and IKE Phase 2, toggle the IPsec switch to Custom and select the parameter values.
 For more information about customizable parameters, see the Custom IPsec article.

 - Requirements: When you select the OpenVPN tunnel type, you see a message directing you to select an authentication mechanism.
 If OpenVPN is selected as the tunnel type, you may specify multiple authentication methods.
 You can choose any subset of Azure Certificate, Azure Active Directory, or RADIUS-based authentication.
 For RADIUS-based authentication, you can provide a secondary RADIUS server IP address and server secret.

 - Requirements: When you select the OpenVPN and IKEv2 tunnel type, you see a message directing you to select an authentication mechanism.
 If OpenVPN and IKEv2 is selected as the tunnel type, you may specify multiple authentication methods.
 You can choose Azure Active Directory along with either Azure Certificate or RADIUS-based authentication.
 For RADIUS-based authentication, you can provide a secondary RADIUS server IP address and server secret.

 Configure the Authentication methods you want to use.
 Each authentication method is in a separate tab: Azure certificate, RADIUS authentication, and Azure Active Directory.
 Some authentication methods are only available on certain tunnel types.